Docs/Using Flowly/Providers & models

 sakanaBYOK api_keyhttps://api.sakana.ai/v1 (Fugu / Fugu Ultra, OpenAI-compat)

 The API bases are built in; you normally only supply a key.
-All listed endpoints (except xai_oauth) speak the OpenAI Chat-Completions wire protocol.
-The xai_oauth provider uses xAI's Responses API instead.
+All listed endpoints (except xai_oauth and openai_codex) speak the OpenAI Chat-Completions wire protocol. xai_oauth and openai_codex both use a Responses-API wire format instead.

 On direct